heimrichhannot/contao-disqus-bundle/README.md

 #### Custom

 * create a module with the bundles disqus comments module and enter all need informations
-* put module on the page you like
+* add module to an article